Average Cost of Homeowners Insurance (2026)

 How much is homeowners insurance?

-The average cost of homeowners insurance is between $1,450 per year to $5,287 per year, depending on how much coverage you need.
+The average cost of homeowners insurance is between $1,450 and $5,287 per year, depending on how much coverage you need.

-Companies also consider your location, the age and building materials of your home, your credit score, insurance history and other factors to calculate homeowners insurance rates.
+Companies consider your location, the age and building materials of your home, your credit score, your insurance history and other factors when they calculate homeowners insurance rates.

 How ValuePenguin calculated these rates

-A policy in Hawaii, the least expensive state, costs $601 per month.
+A policy in Hawaii, the least expensive state for home insurance, costs $601 per year.
 Coverage in the most expensive state, Oklahoma, costs $4,799 per year.
-That's a difference of
+That's nearly

 Find Cheap Homeowners Insurance Quotes in Your Area